 |ASM (Aktueller Software Markt)||Dec, 1994||7 out of 12||58|

 |Adventure Classic Gaming||Dec 11, 2006||2 out of 5||40|

 Censored versionIn some countries, a "censored" CD version was released.
 One of the slight changes made was the assassination of David Crane.
 In the floppy and uncensored CD versions of the game, he is naked and having sex with a woman.
 In the censored CD version, however, he is wearing shorts.

 ControversyMake no mistake, this game is violent.
 It also became the focus of attention in '94 because it contained a single sex scene.
 It was banned for supposed 'sexualised violence' in Australia.

-Freeware releaseOn October 21, 2012 the game was released as freeware download on ScummVM.
-There are the floppy version and five different CD versions (UK, US, French, German, Spanish) available for download.
+Freeware releaseOn October 21, 2012 the game was released as freeware.
+The floppy version and six different CD versions (UK, US, French, German, Italian, Spanish) are available for download on the ScummVM website.